sdhzhs/PolyhedronBoolean/README.md

 make clean

 can clean all executable and object files.

+Using pre-process macro based conditional compilation, the extended geometric kernel in CGAL can be compiled with the Nef_Polyhedron package, just type

+make MACRO=Extended_Kernel

+and a version of CGALNefOp with extended homogeneous kernel will be generated.

+"CGALNefOp" belongs to a test program calling most of the functions in the middle-level library.
+Many output files which represent faces list, surface mesh or native format of Nef_Polyhedron will be generated after executing it.
+Type a bash shell script

+./regdiff.sh

+to run a regression test and get the differences between the outputs and golden files in "golden" directory.
+The script will also work for testing extended kernel if setting enviroment MACRO=Extended_Kernel before running it.

+Test cases

 The codes in source file Main.cpp represent some test examples which call middle-level interfaces in this repository.
 The examples include
 1. Test division method of rational numbers from different multi-precision libraries